BurkovBA/BurkovBA.github.io/content/blog/2021-12-25-1/index.md

 * $\mathcal{L}_{viol}$ is a loss for structural violations; penalizes unlikely lengths of bonds, torsion angles and sterically clashing atoms, even if ground truth structure is unavailable

 ![AlphaFold2 losses](./AF2_losses.png)<center>**AlphaFold2 losses**</center>

+#### Distogram prediction loss
+AF2 tries to predict not only the distances between residues, but also distributions of distances.
+Again, errors in those distributions are used as auxilliary losses.

+#### BERT-like loss for the quality of prediction of MSA positions
+Self-supervised approach, similar to BERT approach.

+AlphaFold2 masks-out or mutates a position of alignment and tries to predict it.

+#### Confidence losses and prediction of experiment
+AF2 outputs its confidence in the predicted residues coordinates, which are used as auxiliary losses.
+It also tries to predict, if a structure it looks at, was determined experimentally, or predicted.

+#### Structural violoation losses
+Another sanity-check for AF2, which penalizes unrealistic 3D structure features, such as bond lengths, angles, steric hindrances etc.

 ## Training protocol
 AF2 was trained on TPUv3 for about a week and than fine-tuned for 4 days.